 The clouds of war that would dash all pride in being German-American were barely visible on the horizon though they would arrive.

 Most of the history is written in German and printed with the old “blackface” type.
 Copies still sit in Wheatland attics and basements but few people can read them.
 To keep this unique document alive, I am providing a scan of it as well as an English translation with notes.
-(A higher-resolution version of the booklet is available by ).
+(A higher-resolution version of the booklet is available by contacting me).

 - Scan of the ‘Denkschrift zum Fünfzigjährigen Jubiläum der Deutschen Ref.
 St Pauls Gemeinde zu Wheatland Iowa’ (About 5MB)

 - Translation, Notes, and Identification of Photographs